-Some medications taken by seniors may increase sensitivity to the sun, which also increases the risk of sunburn.
+- Some medications seniors take may increase sensitivity to the sun, which also increases the risk of skin cancer from sunburn.

-Time in the sunshine is often encouraged for seniors.
+- Time in the sunshine is often encouraged for seniors.
 Spending time in the sun may help to reduce the risk of developing heart disease and diabetes.
-Additionally, exposure to sunlight stimulates vitamin D in the skin; seniors are more likely to have a vitamin D deficiency due to the natural aging process.
+Additionally, exposure to sunlight stimulates the skin to manufacture vitamin D, and seniors are more likely to have a vitamin D deficiency due to the natural aging process.

 As we grow older, it is important to understand the dangers of sun exposure, the effects of aging on our skin, ways to maintain skin health and when to seek assistance to protect our skin.